We understand there are many ways to create our images and also know that putting them on a tee isn’t always the sole reason for their creation.

 IN DESIGN – Please save InDesign files as an EPS, outline all fonts and simply send the EPS file and linked artwork.
 Please do not send fonts.

 FIREWORKS, FREEHAND, CORELDRAW, ETC, – Please export as EPS and make sure all fonts are outlined / converted.

 Ready to send us your art?
-You can send us your file by uploading it here through our Dropbox.
+You can send us your file by uploading it to our dropbox account.